cybercongress/cyber/pages/cyber.md

 icon:: 🔵
-tags:: cyber, aos, cyb, bostrom, cybernomics alias:: [[the new, yet to be born, force]], one simple protocol
+tags:: aos, cyb, bostrom, cybernomics alias:: [[the new, yet to be born, force]], one simple protocol

 - protocol for unified, provable, collective learning